Neonatal Nurse Practitioner MSN

-- This program requires two simulation experiences which must be attended in person on campus at UT Arlington.
+- This program requires two simulation experiences which must be attended in person on campus at UTA.

-- It is the student's responsibility to identify board certified NNPs and/or neonatologists in their community to serve as preceptors for the 600 hours of clinical in a Level III or IV NICU.
+- Students identify board certified NNPs and/or neonatologists in their community to serve as preceptors for the 600 hours of clinical in a Level III or IV NICU.
 We will work with you to secure an affiliation agreement.

 Students who complete our program are prepared to be recognized as advanced practice nurses by the Board of Nursing and to take the Neonatal Nurse Practitioner National Certification Exam through the National Certification Corporation.

 Director of Pediatric Nurse Practitioner Programs (Primary & Acute) and Neonatal Nurse Practitioner Program